A los hombres se les puede eliminar,

 “Roberto!
 They shot Galán!”
 She shakes back and forth a few times and tears rush up to her eyes.

 The man stumbles as he reaches the end of the stairs, as if there had been one more step.
-“What?
-What are you saying?”

 He regains his composure as he takes in her distress.
 Her hands are now covering her face; she’s looking in horror at the screen between her fingers and through her tears.

-He turns to face the screen, where they show, once again, footage of Galán’s final moments: walking to a stage, waving at crowds; finally on the stage, about to give a speech to thousands of people; bullets raining on him, bodies crumbling on the floor.
+He turns to face the screen, where they show, once again, footage of Galán’s final moments: walking to a stage, waving at crowds;

 The phones ring relentlessly.